 If you’ve got any general questions about BU or living in the UK please contact AskBU.

 Run by students, for students, SUBU can support you in all aspects of university life to help you get the very best out of your experience at BU.

 As a BU student, you are automatically part of the Students’ Union from the moment you enrol on your course.
 SUBU provides all our students a variety of opportunities and activities to get involved with from the moment you arrive.
 Whether that’s through fundraising, volunteering, becoming a member of one of our many clubs and societies, hosting a radio show or writing for our student media Nerve, joining the Student Council as a SUBU Officer or being part of their award winning Reps system, there’s something for everyone - check the SUBU website for details.

-And lastly, if you ever need someone to talk to, SUBU Advice can offer independant, confidential advice and support whenever you whenever you need it.
+If you ever need someone to talk to, SUBU Advice offer independent, confidential advice and support whenever you whenever you need it.

 Living in Bournemouth

 Bournemouth is a beautiful seaside town on England’s south coast, with 12 km of sandy beaches, plenty of beautiful parks and gardens and a vibrant town centre.
-There’s always a lot going on here, both around the university and within the town itself, from comedy shows and live music performances to festivals and sporting events.
+There’s always a lot going on, both around the university and within the town itself.

 It’s easy to see other parts of the UK when you’re living in Bournemouth, as the town is well connected to other cities and attractions.
 It is under two hours by train to London, while fascinating heritage and natural attractions such as Stonehenge, the Jurassic Coast and the New Forest are all within easy reach.